vitest-dev/eslint-plugin-vitest/docs/rules/max-nested-describe.md

-# vitest/max-nested-describe

-📝 Require describe block to be less than set max value or default value.
+# Require describe block to be less than set max value or default value (`vitest/max-nested-describe`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.